How to fill out a volleyball line-up/roster sheet

 3) Coin toss

-During warm ups (or prior to) the referees will call over both teams coaches and captains for the coin toss.
-The coin toss is where referees go over logistics for the match (Where the gym’s volleyball court lines are, mention any possible obstructions from the roof, etc) as well as run the coin toss which helps determine which team will be serving first.
+Step 3 involves the coin toss, and warm-ups.
+During warmups the referees will call over both team’s coaches and captains for the coin toss.
+The coin toss is where referees go over logistics for the match and also determine which team will be serving first.

-Knowing which team is serving first helps us as coaches finalize our game line up sheet because we need to indicate who is serving first (even if we lose the coin toss).
+Knowing which team is serving first helps us as coaches finalize our game line up sheet because we need to indicate who is serving first (even if we lose the coin toss) on our lineup sheet before each set starts.

-Now that the coin toss has happened, you can fully complete your first set’s game line up.
-It’s hard to find a quiet space to fill out your line up sheet, so I typically try to do it during my opponents warm up, or my team’s warm up (if I have assistant coaches to help run that for me).
+Now that the coin toss has happened you can fully complete your first set’s game line up.
+It’s hard to find a quiet space to fill out your line up sheet, so I typically try to do it during my opponents warm up, or my team’s warm up (if I have assistant coaches to help run them for me).

 The most important thing to note is that similar positions need to be set up across from their similar position.
 This means setters need to be “across” the opposite (or 2nd setter).
 Middles need to be “across” middles, and outsides need to be “across” outsides/DS.

-The easiest way I found to do this when I first started coaching was to start with placing my starting setter on the lineup sheet.
-I typically set up my setter in position 1 for my Varsity girls, thus meaning I place my opposite in position number 4.
+The easiest way I found to do this when I first started coaching was to start with placing my 1st server lineup sheet.
+Lets say we won the coin toss, and my captains chose to serve first.
+The first server I want to serve is our starting setter, so that means I would set up my setter in position 1.
+This then means I place my opposite in position number 4.

 Below is a visual example of this:

-For my beginner teams I typically use simpler starting line ups so they don’t have to think/run as much.
+For my beginner teams I typically use simpler starting line ups, so they don’t have to think/run as much in the first rotation.
 This would look like starting my setter in position 2, and my 2nd setter in position 5.
 Then I would put my two middles in positions 3 and 6 (when using a libero), and my outsides in positions 4 and 1.

 Below is an example of what that would look like:

 We need to do this to ensure there is always an outside, middle, and setter/opposite in the front row.
-It would be a disaster if you filled out your stating line up sheet incorrectly by placing both setters (for example) in the back-row… so just keep reminding yourself that this is the main rule of thumb for these line up sheets.
+It would be a disaster if you filled out your starting lineup sheet incorrectly by placing both setters (for example) in the backrow… so just keep reminding yourself that this is the main rule of thumb for your line up sheets.

 You will be filling out set line up sheets sometimes 5 times a match (one for each new set) so you will quickly get the hang of it however!